Black importers are very few in this country. But more in the community should think about the profession.

-“Check the back of the label” is a pro tip many in the industry give for finding good wines you like.
-The label will often show a description of the wine, its alcohol content, and the company that imports or distributes the wine.
-That importer or distributor likely brings in similar wines, which can indicate other styles you can also try.
+“Check the back of the label” is a pro tip many wine professionals give for finding good wines you like.
+The label will often show a description of the wine, its alcohol content, and the name of the importer or distributor.
+Armed with this knowledge, you might

-“There are maybe three or four of us in the US, and it’s reflective of why we don’t see a lot of black-owned wineries and distilleries,” says importer/distributor Trudy Hanna.
+“There are maybe three or four of us [black importers] in the US, and it’s reflective of why we don’t see a lot of black-owned wineries and distilleries,” says importer/distributor, Trudy Hanna.
 “It starts at the state level; they can limit who can and cannot get into the wine game.
 It comes down to the distributor.
 They decide what wines they will move through [to retail].”

-Additionally, with the retail tier, the lack of diversity of distributors can be equally dangerous.
+Additionally, within the retail tier, the lack of diversity of distributors can be equally dangerous.

-“There’s so much control that goes on in the market that limits our [community’s] presence,” she said.
-“Sometimes, when you want to seek out an African-American or black-owned winery, there’s a reason you won’t see it.
+“There’s so much control that goes on in the market that limits our [community’s] presence,” Hanna continued.
+“Sometimes, when you want to seek out an African-American or Black-owned winery, there’s a reason you won’t see it.
 That’s an obstacle I’m trying to address with my business.
-We as people of color need to understand how this is structured.”
+We, as people of color, need to understand how this is structured.”

-Trudy is an importer/distributor with her own shop, PIE Imports, based in Atlanta, Georgia.
-The company focuses on family-owned, artisan, minority-owned, or small winemakers with unique, terroir-driven wines.
-Trudy’s focus is truly global, working with wineries worldwide.
+Hanna is an importer/distributor with her own shop, PIE Imports, based in Atlanta, Georgia.
+The company focuses on family- and minority-owned small winemakers with unique, terroir-driven wines.
+Her focus is truly global, working with wineries worldwide.

-“Wine or winemakers I look for are unique, that people have not heard of with a price point that is affordable, but it can compete with more complex wines,” says Hanna.
-“They have to be either small or midsize.
-I want to give people something more crafted, where I’ve met and talked with the winemaker and have them on my wine show.”
+“[The] wine or winemakers I look for are unique–that people have not heard of with a price point that is affordable–but can compete with more complex wines,” says Hanna.
+“They have to be either small or mid-sized.
+I want to give people something more crafted, where I’ve met and talked with the winemaker and have [had] them on my wine show.”

-Then, there’s a fundamental human element to being an importer.
-It requires a personal touch with the suppliers, understanding the winemaker and their business, and genuinely engaging with them before bringing their wines to the US.
-That’s something that drew Trudy into the business.
+There’s a fundamental human element to being an importer.
+It requires a personal touch with suppliers, understanding the winemaker and their business, and genuinely engaging with them before importing their wines.
+That element is what drew Hanna to the business.

 “I get to do more of the interaction with the suppliers.
 And because I’m also a distributor, I can interact with the retailers and restaurants.
 It makes for an interesting connection,” says Hanna.
 “I know the intentions of the winery and can marry that with the retailer’s interests.
 I’m focused on revenue, but I can have a tangible, hands-on relationship with customer and supplier, which is the most valuable part of it.”

-“The connection to Africa and black women specifically, for us, it’s about economic empowerment and establishing those ancient economic pipelines based around slavery to benefit black women now,” says White.
+“The connection to Africa and Black women specifically…[is] about economic empowerment and establishing those ancient economic pipelines based around slavery to benefit Black women now,” says White.
 “That’s the mission of Sister Circle and Roots and Vine Wine.”

-Similarly, Jennifer is hyper-focused on bringing the community together and using our collective actions to strengthen our community.
+White is hyper focused on bringing the community together and using collective action to strengthen the Black community.

-“Hopefully, we can get some collective action together where we can collaborate.
-Angela is doing great work with the Association for African-American Vintners to see change happen there,” she noted.
+“… Angela is doing great work with the Association for African-American Vintners to see change happen there,” White said.
 “But I would love to see some conversations around collective distribution and supply chains.”

-Trudy and Jennifer have a few keys to success if you want to import wine.
+Hanna and White have a few keys to success in their business.

 “It’s really about the story.
 When I talk to a retailer or restaurant, they want a story.
 They know the wine, but they want to know the supplier and what the trip was like.
-That’s what I give them.”
-Hanna recalled.
-“They don’t want the specs; they want the story, so they can give that to their customers.
+That’s what I give them,” Hanna recalled.
+“They don’t want the specs…so they can give that to their customers.
 This is the vision I want for PIE Imports.
-I’m not working with the typical demographics; I’m working with women, people of color, and African-Americans.
+I’m not working with the typical demographics; I’m working with women, people of color, and African Americans.
 It’s important to tell their stories.”

-“There are three markups on every product.
-We don’t talk about that; we’re not in that market,” said White.
+White remarks that ”there are three markups on every product.
+We don’t talk about that; we’re not in that market.
 “I say, get in it; we need more people in it.
 We just haven’t seen ourselves in it.
 Having a resource for information and guidance was vital for me.
 I’m happy to be a resource as well.”